-All students funded by USP are required to submit a report electronically through the USP dashboard at the end of their funding term.
+All students funded by USP are required to submit a report electronically at the end of their funding term.
 These reports help USP track project progress and follow-through on program requirements.
 They also provide long-term program assessment data, which is essential to securing future funding for the program.

 Students who fail to submit reports risk cancellation of their final payment and jeopardize

 eligibility for future funding.

 - How do I access the electronic report form?